uyxela/word-counter/README.md

-# React Setup
+# Word Counter
-React Webpack Babel setup
+Simple text editor with word and character count made with React, Slate.js, and styled-components

 ## Features

-- CSS support
-- Image support
+- Word and character count
+- Toggle bold, italic, underline
-- Font support
+- Autosave
+- Neumorphic design with light and dark mode

 ## Usage